Best gaming headsets in 2024: I'd bet my ears on these headphones

 ❌ You need a microphone: It may come as no surprise but these audiophile cans do not offer any sort of microphone.
 You'd have to use a desk mic or clip-on mic attachment, which will mean more cables.

-The very same qualities that make the Beyerdynamic DT 900 Pro X the best high-end headphones for long hours of critical listening, mixing, and mastering of audio are also great for gaming.
+The very same qualities that make the Beyerdynamic DT 900 Pro X the best wired audiophile headphones for long hours of critical listening, mixing, and mastering of audio are also great for gaming.

 These are extremely well-built headphones with a level of comfort that is hard to beat.
 Forget even lambskin leather, these pads wrap your ears with heavenly comfort.
-The huge circular velour pads completely cover the ears and fellow bespectacled gamers won't face any discomfort either.
-I don't know how long they'll last but thankfully, they are replaceable.
+The huge replaceable velour pads completely cover the ears and bespectacled gamers won't face any discomfort either.

-The spring steel headband has memory foam padding and keeps those muffs well clamped to your head which gives the excellent sound seal despite the open back nature.
-While you can hear your environment, it's not as transparent as something like my Drop PC38X.
-Initially, the clamping force was way too strong that I couldn’t comfortably wear them for longer than an hour.
-I had to manually stretch them out over a few days and now they're perfect for me.
+The spring steel headband has memory foam padding and keeps those muffs well clamped to your head which gives an excellent sound seal despite the open-back nature.
+While you can hear your environment, it's not as transparent as something like the Drop PC38X.
+Initially, the clamping force was way too strong, making them too uncomfortable to wear for longer than an hour, but after manually stretching them out over a few days, that issue disappeared altogether.

-Beyerdynamic includes two different cable lengths cables; 3m and a shorter 1.8m for console gamepads, Nintendo Switch, or other portable devices.
-These cables didn't make any noise, which was something that was present on the MMX 100.
+Beyerdynamic includes two different cable lengths cables: 3 m and a shorter 1.8 m for console gamepads, Nintendo Switch, or other portable devices.
+These cables didn't make any noise, which was present on the MMX 100.
 The low power requirement of 48 ohms allows you to use the DT 900 Pro X on almost anything without needing an amplifier too.

 With all the qualities mentioned above, it goes without saying that if you are into content creation, the DT 900 Pro X will help you create the most accurate audio for your audience.
 Since a lot of us are now dabbling in some form of creation be it streaming, podcasting or YouTube, these are a no brainer.